yhernandez55/yhernandez55/README.md

 ## Hi there 👋
-I'm Yanelly Hernandez, I am a Data Scientist in Northern California.
+I'm Yanelly Hernandez, and I am a Data Scientist in Northern California.

 ## About me:
-I am passionate about leveraging data to drive informed decisions and develop innovative solutions.
-With a Bachelor's degree in Applied Mathematical Sciences, my academic journey has highlighted the strong connection between mathematics and real-world applications.
-My fascination with data analytics began during my undergraduate studies, where I delved into courses on statistical methods, probability, numerical methods, and computational techniques.
-Additionally, I hold a Data Science Professional Certificate issued by LearningFuze, which has further deepened my passion for data analytics and data science.
-I am eager to apply this knowledge to solve complex problems and contribute to impactful projects.
-A highlight of my academic experience was using mathematics to model real-world problems across various domains.
+I’m passionate about leveraging data to drive informed decisions and build innovative solutions.
+I hold a Bachelor’s degree in Applied Mathematical Sciences, where I developed a strong foundation in statistics, probability, numerical methods, and computational techniques—skills that connect mathematics to real-world impact.

+My interest in data analytics began during my undergraduate studies and grew through hands-on projects and advanced coursework.
+I further gained my skills by earning a Data Science Professional Certificate from LearningFuze, where I deepened my understanding of machine learning, data visualization, and predictive modeling.

+Outside of formal education, I’ve completed a range of independent data science and machine learning projects, including predictive modeling, image retrieval systems, and interactive data applications, that demonstrate my ability to apply theory to practice.
+I thrive on solving complex problems and translating data into actionable insights.

 ## 🛠️ Technologies & Tools